-Matthew 28:19,20, "Go, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit, teaching them to observe all that I have commanded you."
+"Go, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit, teaching them to observe all that I have commanded you."

-- "To preach to the gentiles" Verse 8
+1. "To preach to the gentiles" Verse 8

-- "To bring to light what is the administration of the mystery..."
+2. "To bring to light what is the administration of the mystery..."
 Verse 9

 This passage is central to my philosophy of ministry since, in it, I see a clear link between the Great Commission and church planting.
 The Great Commission is Jesus' plan of action for accomplishing the Father's purpose.
 Before we look at the content of the plan, there are some observations to keep in mind:

-- The plan was given to the Church through the apostles.
+• The plan was given to the Church through the apostles.
 So it is a plan for the whole Church, not just a select group of individuals.
 The Church is the vessel in which all things, including people, are being brought into obedience (Philippians 2:9-11) to Jesus Christ.
 The plan is to accomplish obedience to God in every people group on Earth.

-- The plan is a reproductive process.
+• The plan is a reproductive process.
 The last part of the command says, "teaching them [all nations] to observe all that Jesus has commanded," which implies that the process of discipleship is incomplete until His orders to "go" and to "baptize" are observed and passed on to the new disciples (2 Tim 2:22).

-- The plan gives the church the responsibility of "teaching to observe all that Jesus has commanded."
+• The plan gives the church the responsibility of "teaching to observe all that Jesus has commanded."
 It is essential to distinguish between "teaching to observe" and teaching in general.
 Teaching is the effective communication of information and ideas.
 However, teaching to observe involves the submission of the will to result in a new behavior.
 In other words, a renewed mind (Rom 12:2) is a required part of the plan.

-- The plan is based on the authority of Jesus, who has all authority in heaven and on Earth.
+• The plan is based on the authority of Jesus, who has all authority in heaven and Earth.
 Jesus' presence and power are available to the church for executing the plan.
 It is the plan of His choice for a limited time only, namely until the "end of the age."

 The content of the plan is to make disciples of all people groups by

 The second command of the plan is to "baptize them in the name of the Father, and of the Son, and of the Holy Spirit."
 Baptism is the crowning moment of the process of evangelism.
-His command to "baptize" means that we are to proclaim the Gospel to the nations and add those who believe to the church.
+His command to "baptize" means that we are to proclaim the Gospel to the nations and incorporate those who believe in the church.
 This command also clearly states the Holy Trinity of God and shows that the Three Persons of God are all involved in this plan.

 The third command of the plan is to teach those who are baptized to observe all the commands of Jesus.
 Jesus summed up all His commands in "love the Lord your God" and "Love your neighbor as yourself" [see Deuteronomy 6:4-7 and Matthew 22:37-40].
 How do we teach someone to love?
-This involves modeling love, teaching and preaching, fellowship, accountability, equipping, and mentoring.
+This involves modeling love, teaching, and preaching, fellowship, accountability, equipping, and mentoring.
 Our goal is not only new birth, but it is also to bring about obedience to Christ in the lives of those entrusted to us.
 It also includes training and sending missionaries to continue the reproductive cycle of church planting.

 God's plan describes both the life and the mission of the church.
-By obeying these commands the church lives out its identity and achieves its goal of making disciples of all nations.
+By obeying these commands, the church lives out its identity and achieves its goal of making disciples of all nations.
 Church planting among the nations has to be based on a clear understanding of Jesus' plan.
-It is not just a good way of doing things, or someone's great idea for reaching the nations.
+It is not just a good way of doing things or someone's great idea for reaching the nations.
 It is nothing less than His PLAN.
-It is the basis of the church's missionary activity, to the exclusion of personal visions and agendas of individuals within the church.
+It is the basis of the church's missionary activity to exclude personal visions and agendas of individuals within the church.
 This has a direct impact on the dynamic of relationships within a missionary team.
 For the goal is not the property of the team leader or an organization, but that of the church as it has been commanded and authorized by the Lord.
 As the church makes known its mission to its members and the members understand the plan, the Lord calls out some for service on a church planting team.
 The next step for those with such a calling is for them to be prepared for service.